Why is My Engine Backfiring?

 Posted on October 25, 2019

+A misfiring engine is one of the most common (and frustrating) mechanical problems experienced by car owners.
+While an engine backfiring isn’t typically a major problem, having it diagnosed and sorted in a timely manner is important if you want to avoid a large repair bill.
+The longer it is ignored, the more damage will occur.
 The signs and symptoms of a misfiring engine can be different depending on the make and model of the vehicle in question.
 Nevertheless, some common symptoms include a clanking or rattling sound from the engine, failure to start, and erratic engine response.

 Over the course of this blog post, we’ll discuss what causes an engine to develop a misfire, and how this problem can be remedied.